hipe/tmx/lib/skylab/plugin/doc/issues/001-introduction-to-this-sidesystem.md

-originally abstracted out of the toplevel test-runner in mid-April of 2013, this was the first time that we really considered this as a valuable thing to have in its own right. if we can settle the dust eventually, this is the likely home for any kind of silver-bullet solution; but we are currently considering leaving our separate solutions separate and just letting them cross-pollinate. or maybe not.
+originally abstracted out of the toplevel test-runner in mid-April of 2013, this was the first time that we really considered this as a valuable thing to have in its own right.

-regadless, this library is used by at least four other subsystems so it won't be going anywhere any time soon.
+it was at one point used by at least four other subsystems. it helped cross-polinate its descendants; and was then sunsetted.